Past simple + past perfect

 B: Because I ___ .

-Past simple + past perfect PDF exercise 3
+Past simple + past perfect PDF 3

 - Complete the text with the past simple or past perfect tense: